 If necessary arrangements can be made for children to be supported during breaks and playtimes by teaching assistants or lunchtime supervisors.
 There are always a minimum of two members of staff on duty at playtimes to ensure the safety and wellbeing of the children.
 We don't have allocated parking areas for school.
 The parents can park on the streets around school and walk the children onto the site.

-The Anti-bullying policy is available on request from the Headteacher.
+The Anti-bullying policy is available on the school website.